JetBrains/teamcity-documentation/topics/teamcity-integration-with-cloud-solutions.md

 ### Configuring a cloud profile in TeamCity

 A cloud profile is a collection of settings for TeamCity to start virtual machines with installed TeamCity agents on-demand. __Prior to TeamCity 2017.1__, profiles are configured on the __TeamCity | Administration | Agent Cloud__ page.
-In the later versions, cloud profiles  are configured at the project level, on the dedicated page of __project settings__.
+In the later versions, cloud profiles are configured in the __Cloud Profiles__ section of the __Project Settings__.

 ## Estimating Costs